reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 ## Lab objectives
  In this lab, you will perform the following:
- - Task 1: Log in to Azure Portal and verify the pre-deployed resources
+ - Task 1: Log in to Azure Portal
  - Task 2: Explore Sentinel workspace
  - Task 3: Onboard a Device